 Ramadan Mubarak everyone!
 How’s your fast going?
 Alhamdullilah mine’s been going quite well.
 Are you more of a stay-at-home for iftar or do you like venturing out?
 I’m the former but that doesn’t mean I don’t get excited to try some of the iftar menus on offer at various London restaurants.
 This year, I went to check out BIRD Restaurant with some fellow halal foodies, organised by Halal Gems.

-BIRD is restaurant that specializes in fried chicken, with branches in Shoreditch, Camden, Islington and Stratford.
-Not just fried chicken, but halal and free-range fried chicken.
-The branches that offer an iftar menu are Shoreditch, Camden and Islington.
-Shoreditch is the one we all went to.
+BIRD Restaurant specializes in fried chicken, with branches in Shoreditch, Camden, Islington and Stratford.
+Not just fried chicken, but they also pride themselves in being one of the first to bring American Fried Chicken and Waffles to London.
+They have launched an iftar menu and are available at their Shoreditch, Camden and Islington branches.
+Here we visited the Shoreditch branch.

 Fried Chicken Wings